Gamcha: Other uses

 A fruit vendor wearing a gamchha tied as a headscarf.

 Cultural symbol

 An Assamese Gamusa with embroidery designs.

-Assamese gamosa or Gamusa in Assam has a place of special use : it is given as a token of honour and respect to esteemed guest.
+Assamese gamosa or gamusa in Assam has a place of special use: it is given as a token of honour and respect to esteemed guest.
 In Bihu Dance male dancers wear it as a headscarf.
 The traditional Assamese dress is complete only when one wears a gamusa.

-In Ahom King days, Ahom soldiers wife's used to weave a gamusa within a night and present it to her husband to ensure safety and victory.
+In the time of the Ahom kingdom, Ahom soldiers' wives used to weave a gamusa within a night and present it to her husband to ensure safety and victory.

 Handkerchief or Towel

 Gamcha is also used sometimes as a handkerchief or towel for personal use such as wiping the face.

 Loincloth and headscarf

 Gamcha is also worn as knee long loin cloths by people of the poorer sections of society, especially menial labourers and farm workers.
 They are also used as a headscarf, similar to the Middle Eastern keffiyeh in rural areas.